MX23RW : Thursday, June 5 00:32:36| >> :600:1707080:1707080:

 One of those came at Nantes last weekend, despite the odds being stacked against them after Noah Edjouma's first-half red card, but Toulouse were able to frustrate the Canaries and hold them to a 0-0 draw.

-Returning to familiar surroundings is unlikely going to have much of an impact on improving their fortunes though, because they have also taken just two points from their last seven matches at the Municipal too.
+Returning to familiar surroundings is unlikely going to have much of an impact on improving their fortunes, though, because they have also taken just two points from their last seven matches at the Municipal too.

-This is the worst run Toulouse have endured since they were relegated in the halted 2019-20 campaign, however there are no such concerns this time around, as Martinez has steered the club to a third-successive mid-table finish since returning to Ligue 1.
+This is the worst run Toulouse have endured since they were relegated in the halted 2019-20 campaign, but there are no such concerns this time around, as Martinez has steered the club to a third-successive mid-table finish since returning to Ligue 1.

 Rennes will be higher on confidence, but they have lost their last two games against Toulouse, and are in threat of losing three in succession for just the third time in their history.